eirikpre/VSCode-SystemVerilog/README.md

 ### 0.1.0
 - Alpha 1 release with syntax highligthing, and go to symbols

-- See changelog for details
+- See changelog for more